-If the suspension period expires and the deficiencies are still not adequately corrected, the Board of Directors may dissolve the chapter's IEC charter and terminate all national rights, privileges, and benefits of its members, including authority to use the IEC apprentice curriculum.
+If the suspension period expires and the deficiencies are still not adequately corrected, the Board of Directors may dissolve the chapter's IEC charter and terminate all national rights, privileges, and benefits of its members, including authority to use the IEC apprenticeship curriculum.
 Dissolution of a chapter requires a two-thirds vote by the Board of Directors.
 No dues refunds will be issued by IEC National.
-The affected members will be invited to continue their memberships as members at-large to retain their benefits.
+The affected members will be invited by IEC National to continue their membership as members at-large to retain their benefits and services.

 Chapters that have been disaffiliated and wish to rejoin IEC must apply to establish a new chapter in compliance with the guidelines described in Forming New Chapters above.
-Chapters that have had their territories reduced or adjusted and wish to recover their territories must submit a formal request to the National Membership Committee, accompanied by a marketing plan and other information as required by the Committee, who will evaluate the request and forward a recommendation to the Board of Directors for action.
+Chapters that have had their territories reduced or adjusted and wish to recover their territories must submit a formal Chapter Territory Expansion request to the IEC National Membership Committee, accompanied by a marketing plan and other information as required by the IEC Membership Committee, who will evaluate the request and forward a recommendation to the Board of Directors for action.